Last updated 05-Jan-2023

-You may have had your Tesla for some time and feel to understand it's gremlins and what needs to be fixed before the general car warranty ends, but we know of a few issues that owners don't necessary spot until it is too late.
+You may have had your Tesla for some time and feel you understand it's gremlins and what needs to be fixed before the general car warranty ends, but we know of a few issues that owners do not spot until it is too late.
 There are also sometimes conditions where extended warranty can only be taken our while the car is still under an existing warranty.
 We've produced a checklist to help you as the end of warranty approaches.

 Tesla say cars do not require routine servicing and recommend a small number of maintenance activities.
 If you only take the car to a garage when you detect a problem then you are unlikely to uncover emerging faults which may become more expensive to fix at a later date, or could leave you stranded when they fail.
 An example could be the wiring loom rubbing against a component which will eventually short, or the universal joint on the MS and MX steering which can stick.

 Aside from the out of warranty inspection, we believe a general service/inspection is worth doing to keep the car in good health.
 There are an increasing number of independent garages capable of performing this work at much better rates than Tesla.
 We would recommend every 2 years/25k miles as a sensible interval which would also correspond to just before the car goes out of warranty.

 If you do follow such a servicing regime, then asking the asking the garage to perform an end of warranty inspection should be a relatively small increment on the work they are already planning to do.

 Regular wheel alignment is worth doing as this can reduce tyre wear as Tesla’s are prone to the inner edges wearing excessively which is difficult to spot.
 While the alignment needing correction is not in itself a warranty issue, it may highlight a more significant issue with the suspension which may be.
 All models of Tesla have had suspension issues at times.

 The warranty on a car is split into four parts: